angel-ibm/datagovernance/docs/basic.md

 # Basic Tasks

 A graphical user interface is the way to get familiar with a vendor's data governance product line and even use it in production.
-However, the use of a programatic API like the [Watson Data API](https://cloud.ibm.com/apidocs/watson-data-api), which is a quite normal [REST](https://en.wikipedia.org/wiki/Overview_of_RESTful_API_Description_Languages) interface,  can be very useful in the following situations:
+However, the use of a programatic API like the [Watson Data API](https://cloud.ibm.com/apidocs/watson-data-api), which is a [REST](https://en.wikipedia.org/wiki/Overview_of_RESTful_API_Description_Languages) interface,  can be very useful in the following situations:

 - Automate common tasks or even one-time activities like backups and migrations
 - Interface with other tools and programs that may use the REST interface